 Financial aid covers basic costs of attendance and living.
 Students who plan and budget well can live within the established budgeting guidelines.
 Although additional loans are available, it is wise to first consider where you can reduce costs.
 For example, sharing a room, taking public transportation, buying an economical car, choosing a less expensive cell phone plan, making meals at home, and attending free, on-campus entertainment can all greatly reduce spending.
 Financial aid counselors are available to help you budget your financial aid funds.
 If you have unusual costs, such as medical or child care, you may discuss it with the Financial Aid & Scholarship Department.

 Scholarships offer another funding option.
-On- and off-campus scholarship listings are posted online in the Scholarships section and in the hallway outside of Bayramian Hall 140 as well as inside the Financial Aid & Scholarship Department in Bayramian Hall 130.
-To apply for on-campus scholarships, complete the Academic Works scholarship application.
-If you need assistance looking for scholarships throughout the year, visit Bayramian Hall 130.
+On- and off-campus flagship scholarship opportunities are posted online in the Scholarships section, in the hallway outside of Bayramian Hall 140, on the Financial Aid & Scholarship Department’s Facebook page, as well as inside the Scholarship Office in Bayramian Hall 130.
+To apply for on-campus scholarships, you must first complete a general application (profile) on the myMatador Scholarships portal.
+Once you submit your general application, you will receive a list of opportunities you may apply to.
+If you need assistance looking for scholarships throughout the year, visit the Scholarship Office in Bayramian Hall 130.